apache/cordova-js/README.md

 # Testing

-Tests run in the browser, and you can launch them with : jake test
+Tests run in node or the browser, and you can launch them with :

+    jake test

+or to run in the browser:

+    jake btest

 Coming soon, nodeJS running of tasks!